Foreign tax credits (FTCs)

 Note that the investment deduction for patents and R&D cannot be combined with the tax credit for patents and R&D.

-As of 2016, note that, in principle, only development costs can be activated and no longer costs of research.
+Note that, in principle, only development costs can be activated; not costs of research.

 Patents and R&D tax credit

-As an alternative for the above investment deduction for patents and R&D, a company may opt for a tax credit for which the advantage corresponds to the advantage of the investment deduction (i.e. 13.5% one-time and 20.5% for a spread investment deduction for tax year 2017 as well as tax year 2018), multiplied by the normal CIT rate of 33.99%.
+As an alternative for the above investment deduction for patents and R&D, a company may opt for a tax credit for which the advantage corresponds to the advantage of the investment deduction (i.e. 13.5% one-time and 20.5% for a spread investment deduction for tax year 2018), multiplied by the normal CIT rate of 29.58% (25% as of tax year 2021).
 The investment deduction implies a deduction of the taxable basis, while the tax credit is a reduction of the tax due.
 A key advantage of the tax credit for patents and R&D is that it is refundable if it has not been deducted for five subsequent tax years.

 Note that the amount of the tax credit should be deducted from the basis of the NID.